lschierer/RUT/packages/luke/20071101/which-sci-fi-crew-would-you-best-fit-in-with.md

 ---

-title: Which sci-fi crew would you best fit in with?
+title: "Which sci-fi crew would you best fit in with?"
 date: 2007-11-01 19:51:28
 tags:
   -  quizes